-Suggestions are available when you enter information in a text box in some apps and parts of Windows.
+Suggestions are available when you enter information in a text box in some apps and parts of Windows 10.
 For example, when you enter text in the search box after pressing the Windows logo key, suggestions are provided as you type.

 Use Narrator Find

 Use Narrator Find to find what you need on the web, in applications, and in documents.
-To open Narrator Find and search for a word or phrase, press Narrator + Ctrl + F. Then, to go to the first result, select Find next or press Enter.
+To open Narrator Find and search for a word or phrase, press Narrator + Ctrl + F. Then, to go to the first result (starting from your cursor position), select Find next or press Enter.
 Narrator will focus on the result and not on the search dialog.
 Then press Narrator + F3 to go to the next result or Narrator + Shift + F3 to go to the previous result.